 It’s a cloudy day and I’m standing on a forty foot high platform in the middle of a forest.
 My body is bursting with nerves and excitement as my instructor Tom tries to convince me to jump off the platform.
 I’m pretty sure this isn’t a good idea.
 Logic tells me that the pulley system will catch my weight and bring me down slowly.
 Logic tells me that the qualified and friendly instructor wouldn’t make me do anything unsafe.
 Yet, logic also tells me that jumping from something really high isn’t the wisest idea.
 Damn, logic is confusing.
 My legs started to shake but I’ve always loved a challenge so I took a deep breath, grabbed hold of the ropes and jumped.
 As Tom promised, I was almost immediately caught by the system and began to glide down to the ground feeling awesome.
 Welcome, ladies and gentlemen, to Tamar Trails.

-Opened in 2009 Tree Surfers is an activity centre based at The Tamar Trails in the Tamar Valley, Devon.
+Opening in 2009, Tree Surfers is an activity centre based at The Tamar Trails in the Tamar Valley, Devon.
 With trails stretching over 25km, the centre provides access to historic woodlands which are perfect for a hike, bike or run.
-However, since opening, Tree Surfers has developed an almighty selection of adventure activities for all the family.
+However, since opening, Tree Surfers has developed an almighty selection of activities for all the family.
 From archery to high ropes and, most recently, canoeing, there’s something for everyone and the nice people at Tree Surfers invited a few bloggers along to test them out!

 We left the high ropes feeling awesome but all that hard work left us starving so we headed straight to The Beech Cafe.
 The Beech Cafe at Tamar Trails proudly prepares locally sourced refreshments including homemade cakes.
 I’m no Mary Berry but cake is one of my core food groups and I can genuinely say that their carrot cake is one of the best I’ve ever had.
 Seriously.
 It’s that good.
 I’ve also been told the gluten free cake and lemon slice are pretty special too.
 One thing I would say is that this cosy cafe can get quite busy at weekends but it’s worth waiting for a space.